biocore/American-Gut/README.md

 $ pip install -r ./pip_requirements.txt
 ```

-If you would like to install dependencies within a virualenv environment be
+If you would like to install dependencies within a virtualenv environment be
 sure to change to the appropriate environment prior to the installation
 of dependencies.